Check back here for faculty updates

 A graduate of Suffolk University and Emerson College, Ms. Mavrides has performed with Edward Villella, National Ballet of Greece, Athens Ballet, Dimitri Ivanov Ballet, Boston Chamber Dance Ensemble, Bay State Ballet, Copley Square Ballet Company, as well as numerous, musicals, cabarets, television specials, concerts and fashion shows, in the US and Europe.
 She has coordinated and produced many educational dance and theatre seminars, workshops, dance concerts and musicals both domestically and abroad.
 Ms. Mavrides is a recipient of the Capezio Award for Excellence for Choreography.

-Lenni Stone (Program Coordinator/Musical Theatre Dance Teacher/Shakespeare & Text) will teach a standard Musical Theatre Styles dance class, beginning with a thorough technical warm-up, jazz-based across the floor, and culminating in Broadway Repertory Choreography combination.
+Lenni Stone (Education Director/Program Coordinator/Musical Theatre Dance Teacher/Shakespeare & Text) will teach a standard Musical Theatre Styles dance class, beginning with a thorough technical warm-up, jazz-based across the floor, and culminating in Broadway Repertory Choreography combination.
 Students will strengthen both their technical and artistic skills through routine, feedback, and exploring a variety of styles.
 Her Shakespeare workshops will focus on using the text to inspire physical work to fulfill a character's intention.
 Work will be both individual and group-based for both monologues and scenes.

 Ms. Stone is in the final stages of her dissertation for her MA in Shakespeare & Education from the Shakespeare Institute at the University of Birmingham in England.
 Ms. Stone is on track to complete her formal certification in the Royal Shakespeare Company’s teaching pedagogy.
 Currently, only one other individual in the USA has this credential.
 She is a former New York City and Boston based Actress, Singer, Dancer, and a member of Actor's Equity.
 Ms. Stone is an undergraduate of Wagner College's Theatre program and is currently the year-round Program Director of the Reagle Youth Theatre Workshop and the Director of Educational Programs at The Alexander Children's Theatre School.
 She also serves on the faculty for the arts concentration at the Corwin-Russell School.
 She has directed and choreographed at various summer youth and pre-college theatre programs and teaches both dance and theatre workshops year round for children ages 8-18.